wouldchuckit/Maslow4_Folding_Frame/README.md

  Completely parametric x shaped frame.
 Mostly finished.Still need to add a hole drilling layer.
 In real life you would need a chain to connect the outside corners.
-The hings design was fun to make but unnecessary.
-If you set the proportions of the tabletop to equal numbers like 8, 8  then it will make a good solid hinge.
-Good numbers to reset it for real 3/4 in plywood:
-WoodThick: 19.05
-BeamLength: 2438
-BeamHeight: 203
-TopHeight: 450
-LegWidth: 80
-LegAngle:10
-BitDiameter:6.4 Bolt2Diameter: 6.4
-TabletopLength:8 TabletopWidth: 8 BoltDiameter: 20 LegFromCenter: 0